CMPSC-304-Robotic-Agents-Spring-2024/project4/README.md

 ### Step 1: Getting to know Turtlebot 4

-Read [Turtlebot 4 Software Documentation](https://turtlebot.github.io/turtlebot4-user-manual/software/) and complete or verify the necessary installations.
+Follow [Turtlebot 4 Software Documentation](https://turtlebot.github.io/turtlebot4-user-manual/software/) and complete this part of the report. `turtlebot4` packages should already be installed on the Linux machines.

 ### Step 2: Teleop

 Get connected and drive the robot using remote control, `teleop`.
-Please follow the steps below.

-Now, either follow instructions on [Turtlebot Lite Section](#turtlebot-lite) or [Turtlebot Standard Section](#turtlebot-standard), depending on the robot your team has.
+Please either follow instructions on [Turtlebot Lite Section](#turtlebot-lite) or [Turtlebot Standard Section](#turtlebot-standard), depending on the robot your team has.

 #### Turtlebot Lite